jodal/comics/docs/specs/004-public-active-schedule.rst

   crawled.
 All comics should have default value ``True`` and info loaded through ``loadmeta``.
 The status page should ignore inactive comics.

-- Add ``schedule`` field to track comics schedule.
+- Add ``schedule`` field to track comic's schedule.
 This information will thus be moved from the crawler to the comic instance in the DB and loaded with ``loadmeta``.
 Comics without a schedule should have ``None`` as schedule.
   This change has been proposed in response to better use of the new status